Byte-Code/lm-iconset/README.md

 You can import *selection.json* back to the IcoMoon app using the *Import Icons* button (or via Main Menu → Manage Projects) to retrieve your icon selection.

+You can add new icon to the set, using the hamburger menu on the right side of the set and by clicking *Import to Set*

 After import the new selection of icons, bump version in **bower.json**